WhatIsAging/About/index.md

 # What is aging

 Let's start by defining it.

+Warning.
+The following information may be disturbing for some readers.
+Please exercise caution if you choose to read further.

 ## Definitions